NCI-CGR/MineSV/README.md

 ### I.  Pipeline architecture

-MoCCA-SV is a Snakemake pipeline controlled by a user-configurable YAML file.
+MineSV is a Snakemake pipeline controlled by a user-configurable YAML file.
 The file Snakefile_SV_scaffold pulls in other sets of rules based on the chosen configuration options, and for either of the two calling run modes, runs a few rules that are required regardless of caller choice.
 The scaffold dictates which sets of rules to include based on the analysis mode and the list of callers.
 Snakefiles in the `modules/` directory contain the sets of rules that pertain to a given caller and analysis mode.
 They are named accordingly, e.g. `modules/Snakefile_delly_TN` contains the rules to run delly on tumor/normal samples.
 The scaffold matches the callers and analysis mode listed in the config to the modules/Snakefiles in order to include the applicable rules, but in such a way as to minimize code changes required to add new callers.

 ### II.
 To add callers